JuliaData/DataFrames.jl/docs/src/man/basics.md

 ## Basic Usage of Transformation Functions

-In DataFrames.jl there are five functions that can be used to transform the columns of a data frame:
+In DataFrames.jl there are five functions that can be used to transform columns of a data frame:

 - `transform`: creates a new data frame containing all source columns and columns